TengFeiHan0/Object-Detection.pytorch/README.md

 # Object-Detection.pytorch

 ## bdd100k Dataset Baseline
+- we use `mmdetection` to train all models.
 - All models were trained on `bdd100k_train`, and tested on the `bdd100k_val`.
 - We use distributed training across 8 Nvdia-1080Ti GPUs.